-- (f) A map (in Exhibit C Pre-Mining and Mining Plan Maps(s) of Affected Lands, Rule 6.4.3) may be used along with a narrative to present the following information: - (i) nature, depth and thickness of the deposit to be mined and the thickness and type of overburden to be removed (may be marked "CONFIDENTIAL," pursuant to Rule 1.3(3)); and - (ii) nature of the stratum immediately beneath the material to be mined in sedimentary deposits.

-- (g) Identify the primary and secondary commodities to be mined/extracted and describe the intended use; and The primary commodity to be mined is sandy clay borrow material.
+- (f) A map (in Exhibit C Pre-Mining and Mining Plan Maps(s) of Affected Lands, Rule 6.4.3) may be used along with a narrative to present the following information: - (i) nature, depth and thickness of the deposit to be mined and the thickness and type of overburden to be removed (may be marked "CONFIDENTIAL," pursuant to Rule 1.3(3)); and The primary commodity to be mined is sandy clay borrow material (overburden material) at depths ranging from 0' to 50'. - (ii) nature of the stratum immediately beneath the material to be mined in sedimentary deposits.
+The stratum beneath the material to be mined is claystone. - (g) Identify the primary and secondary commodities to be mined/extracted and describe the intended use; and The primary commodity to be mined is sandy clay borrow material.
 Sandy clay borrow material is being removed for the purpose of creating a reservoir.
 Excavated sandy clay borrow material will be used for other projects as needed.
 The excavated sandy clay borrow material will be stockpiled on site until it is needed on other projects in the area and can be hauled off site. - (h) name and describe the intended use of all expected incidental products to be mined/extracted by the proposed operation.